 How does an economy return to full employment output when the economy is in a recession?

-Prices and output are flexible in the long-run.
+Prices and output are flexible in the long run.
 When something triggers a drop in the economy’s aggregate demand, the price level and short-term output fall – until the prices of all inputs and outputs adjust

 .
 Assume a financial crisis lowers the demand for Janet’s delivery service and she is forced to lower her prices ten percent.
 Initially, she is very reluctant to decrease the amount she pays her employees, and gasoline prices remain unchanged.
-Profits decline, so she is willing to supply fewer newspapers at the lower price.
-However, in the long-run, prices and wages adjust.
+Profits decline, so she is willing to supply fewer newspapers at a lower price.
+However, in the long run, prices and wages adjust.
 Some employees may accept a ten percent reduction in pay.
 Others may be let go since she sells fewer newspapers.
 Gasoline prices match the ten percent decline in the price level.
 The reduction in her costs boosts profits so she is again willing to provide the same number of newspapers as before.
 The economy has returned to the full employment level of production, but at a lower price level.
 This is illustrated with the series of graphs below.

-Initially the economy is operating in a long-run equilibrium where the short-run aggregate supply (SRAS), LRAS and aggregate demand (AD) are in equilibrium and the resulting price level is PL1
+Initially, the economy is operating in a long-run equilibrium where the short-run aggregate supply (SRAS), LRAS, and aggregate demand (AD) are in equilibrium and the resulting price level is PL1

 is the RGDP.
+Graph 2A